frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/data-import.md

 if other users are using the system in parallel.
 Hence ERPNext restricts the number of “writes” you can process in one request.

+When uploading a large number of records, it is recommended to do it in batches.
+That is, select a few thousand records at a time, upload then repeat.

 ## 2. Import Options

 ### 2.1 Skip rows with errors
 If this is checked, rows with valid data will be imported and rows which encountered errors will be dumped into a new file for you to import later.

 ### 2.2 Submit after importing
+In ERPNext document types are mainly of two types - masters and transactions.
+The masters are records like Customer, Supplier, etc., they can only be saved not submitted.
+The transactions like Sales Orders, Purchase Invoices are submittable documents and can be submitted to the system to alter the general ledger.
 Tick this in case there are submittable transactions which are imported and need to be submitted after importing.

-### 2.4 Ignore encoding errors
+### 2.3 Ignore encoding errors
 In case there are any Unicode errors, a new file with the invalid rows will be created to be imported later.

-### 2.5 Don't create new records
+### 2.4 Don't create new records
 For 'Update records', ticking this will prevent the creation of new records even if they exist in the template.
-In other words, new records in the template will not be imported.
+In other words, new records in the template will not be imported and created in the system, only existing records will be updated.

 ### 3. Additional Notes
 A CSV (Comma Separated Value) file is a data file that you can upload into